clelidm/SpinModels/GenerateData/README.md

 A spin model is stored in a list of `Interaction`:  `list<Interaction>`.
 For more information, the structure `Interaction` is defined in `data.h`.
-Each `Interaction I` contains information about:
+Each `Interaction I` contains the following attributes:
- - the operator associated to that interaction, stored as an integer in `I.Op`;
+ - the spin operator associated to that interaction, stored as an integer in `I.Op`;
  - the value of the real parameter `I.g` associated to the interaction, stored in `double I.g`;
  - the value of the model average of the operator `I.Op`, stored in `I.av_M`;  --> this value is initially set to `0`, and can be computed after definition of the model
  - the value of the empirical average of the operator `I.Op`, stored in `I.av_D` --> this value is initially set to `0`, and can be computed when a dataset is generated.